You don’t have to pay the full cost of your accommodation costs upfront. You have three options as to how you can pay:

 For example, for an agreed room price of $400,000, you could choose to pay $100,000 as a refundable lump sum, and also pay a reduced non-refundable daily payment.

-No. You have 28 days from the day you move in to decide how you would like to structure your payments.
-Until you decide how to pay for your accommodation, you will need to pay by rental-style daily payments.
+You have 28 days from the day you move in to decide how you would like to structure your payments.
+Until you decide how to pay for your accommodation, you will need to pay by non-refundable daily payments.

-If you choose to pay by lump sum, your provider must give you at least six months from your date of entry to pay the lump sum.
+If you choose to pay by lump sum within this timeframe, your provider must give you at least 6 months from your date of entry to pay the lump sum.

 I’ve chosen a lump sum – what does this mean for me?